Trex (TREX)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Trex has shown impressive cash profitability, enabling it to ride out cyclical downturns more easily while maintaining its investments in new and existing offerings.
-The company’s free cash flow margin averaged 8.4% over the last five years, better than the broader industrials sector.
+Trex has shown decent cash profitability, giving it some flexibility to reinvest or return capital to investors.
+The company’s free cash flow margin averaged 7.1% over the last five years, slightly better than the broader industrials sector.

 10. Return on Invested Capital (ROIC)